freshquest/freshquest/README.md

 0. `git submodule init && git submodule update` if you haven't already.
 1. [Install Mongo][] any way you like and get it running.
+1. Confirm that Mongo is running.
+The easiest way is to run 'mongo' in a terminal.
+   In case of success, you'll see a Mongo prompt `>`.
+In case of failure you'll get a connection error instead.
 2. `cd db; ./import_sample_data` (May overwrite content in `freshquest` database.)
 3. [Install Node.js][install node].